aryehbeitz/store-microservices/README.md

 - Generate a strong MongoDB password (or let you enter your own)
 - Save everything to `.env.local` (automatically gitignored)

+After deployment, service IPs are automatically detected and saved to `.env.local`

 ### 2. Install Dependencies

 ```bash